Paths forward for monolithic chains

 Focus on building the best data availability layer for validiums and volitions.
 In the “security & data availability layer” section — we saw that certain data availability layers like Polygon Avail and Celestia are actually using consensus mechnanisms from the monolithic era, and are acting as both a security and DA layer.
 However, focusing on data availability exclusively, you can innovate on new security models beyond monolithic consensus mechanisms which could potentially unlock new efficiencies.

-It’s abundantly clear that technologically and pragmatically modular architectures are orders of magnitude better and obsolete monolithic blockchains.
+It’s abundantly clear that technologically and pragmatically modular architectures are orders of magnitude better than obsolete monolithic blockchains.
 However, technological obsolescence does not mean irrelevance.
 Monolithic chain projects still have plenty of options to be relevant in the modular world.
 Let’s hope they are pragmatic and make the right choices to not only survive, but also thrive.
 I fear there’s too much ego and hubris in this industry and many will become irrelevant though.